junior-jl/learning-python/object-oriented-programming/notes.md

 2. class methods
 3. static methods

 Instance methods are the most commonly used in Python, so the term **methods** apply to them.
-Class methods and static methods will be name explicitly as they are.
+Class methods and static methods will be named explicitly as they are.

 #### The purpose of methods